Uffie: 2011–2015: Hiatus

 The Fred Falke remix of "Illusion of Love" was released digitally in France on March 14, 2011, in promotion of the action fantasy film Sucker Punch, although it was not included on the film's soundtrack.

 Uffie's cover of Tom Tom Club's 1981 song "Wordy Rappinghood", produced by labelmate DJ Mehdi, was released digitally on April 18, 2011.

-In February 2012, Uffie announced she was working on her second album, and hoped to have the lead single being released early 2013 which did not happen.
-Also in February 2012, in an interview Uffie stated that she had many projects in the works including her album, a film, and the possibility of the release of an EP later this year.
-In June 2013, she announced via her official Twitter account that she had been living in Los Angeles and had just welcomed the birth of her second child.
+In February 2012, Uffie announced she was working on her second album, and hoped to have the lead single being released early 2013.
+In February 2012, in an interview Uffie stated that she had many projects in the works including her album, a film, and the possibility of the release of an EP later in 2012.
+In June 2013, she announced that she had been living in Los Angeles and had just welcomed the birth of her second child.
 In October that same year, Uffie announced via her (now defunct) Twitter account that she was retiring from "Uffie".
 Later that week, UffieFrance, an Uffie fansite posted an email correspondence with Anna Hartley where she explains "I am moving in to different projects under different alias...
 I will continue music just with a new project".

-2016–present: Return
+2016–2021: Return to music

 In February 2016 Uffie started working on a new EP in Los Angeles studio New Wave Records with Mat Bastard of Skip the Use band and Nathaniel Hoho, amongst others.

 On March 30, 2016, Uffie updated her long abandoned Facebook page.
 She stated in a series of responses to fans that she was planning new releases, in addition to a tour.
 Some new tracks, titled 'Tied Up' and 'Sassy' were previewed to fans.

 Uffie appears as a featured artist on English singer Charli XCX's mixtape Number 1 Angel, released digitally on March 10, 2017, then on cassette and vinyl on April 20, 2018.

 In 2017 Uffie performed live in Phoenix as a headliner for the VIVA PHX! festival where she performed a mix of old and new songs with a new band.
 Later in the year she performed at the 10th Anniversary Hard Festival in LA.